ProjectAthenia/mobile/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.14.0

+Nice little one!
+This update adds a little component that will make it really easy to create overlay windows on an existing page.
+To finish this update complete the following steps.

+* src/app/components/overlay-window/ - New Component
+* src/app/components/components.module.ts - The new component has been registered.

 ## 0.13.1

 Very simple, but important little bug fix!
 There was a bug that would cause a blank screen if the me load failed.
 To fix the bug simply copy over `src/app/app.component.ts`.